SWV: 2011–present: I Missed Us, reality show and Still

 On November 6, 2015, it was officially announced via Coko's official Instagram account that SWV Reunited had been canceled by WE tv.
-In the same post, she stated that SWV's long-delayed fifth studio album would be entitled Still and is set to be released on February 5, 2016.
-On December 10, 2015, while making a surprise appearance on the television talk show, The View, Taj announced that "Still" was available for pre-order along with that came a second single entitled "MCE (Man Crush Everyday)".
+In the same post, she stated that SWV's long-delayed fifth studio album would be titled Still and was set to be released on February 5, 2016.
+On December 10, 2015, while making a surprise appearance on the television talk show, The View, Taj announced that "Still" was available for pre-order along with that came a second single titled "MCE (Man Crush Everyday)".

-In 2017, they collaborated with Bell Biv DeVoe on the song "Finally" which was released as the second single off their album Three Stripes.
-They were awarded the "Lady of Soul Award" at the 2017 Soul Train Music Awards.
+In 2017, SWV collaborated with Bell Biv DeVoe on the song "Finally" which was released as the second single off their album Three Stripes.
+They were also awarded the "Lady of Soul Award" at the 2017 Soul Train Music Awards.

-In 2019, SWV announced they had partnered with hip-hop trio Salt-N-Pepa in the creation of a new reality series called 'Ladies Night'.
+In 2019, SWV announced they had partnered with hip-hop trio Salt-N-Pepa in the creation of a new reality series called Ladies Night.
 The show premiered on BET on April 30, 2019.

-As part of their virtual artist battles birthed in 2020, Verzuz hosted a pre-Mother's day event, on May 8, 2021, featuring both SWV and Xscape.
+As part of their virtual artist battles birthed in 2020, Verzuz hosted a pre-Mother's day event, featuring both SWV and Xscape, on May 8, 2021.
 Both DJs, AONE and Spinderella, were responsible for music play for both groups.